-On Tuesday 30th November 2017, Understanding ModernGov is running an interactive one-day training course: Transforming Digital Student Experience in Higher Education.
+On Tuesday 30th November 2017, Understanding ModernGov ran an interactive one-day training course: Transforming Digital Student Experience in Higher Education.

-Before this event we had the chance to speak to our chair Leonard Houx, and ask him about some of the main challenges of meeting students’ changing expectations, and how our course can help overcome some of these barriers to digital transformation:
+Before the event we had the chance to catch up with the chair, Leonard Houx, and ask him about some of the main challenges of meeting students’ changing expectations, and how our course could help overcome some of these barriers to digital transformation:

 How can we encourage senior staff to engage with digital transformation projects and understand the benefits of technology to improving student experience?